Click here to see where Lisa is speaking next

 Google Earth for Genealogy – Google Earth is a 360 degree three dimensional way to view your ancestor’s world!
 In this class you will learn how to identify old photos, plot and virtually visit your ancestor’s homestead, and incorporate historic maps.
 Google Earth has the power to geographically document your ancestor’s lives, and lends itself very well to collaboration with other researchers.
 It’s one of the best online genealogical tools available, and best of all, it’s FREE!

-How to Create Exciting Interactive Family History Tours with Google Earth - Google Earth is much more than just a mapping program.
-In this presentation you will learn how to harness Google Earth’s capabilities by using is as a multi-media way to tell your ancestor’s story and leave a legacy for future generations.
+How to Create Exciting Interactive Family History Tours with Google Earth – Google Earth is much more than just a mapping program.
+In this presentation you will learn how to harness Google Earth’s capabilities by using it as a multi-media way to tell your ancestor’s story and leave a legacy for future generations.
 Learn how to incorporate images, videos, genealogical documents, and historic maps and bring it all together in a unique virtual family history tour that you can share on blogs, websites, by email and more, as well as use to further your research through geographic analysis.

 The Google Earth Military March Game Show